Itguykunal/innoSafe/README.md

-# innoSafe
+# LocalLink - innoSafe

 **innoSafe** is a real-time chat monitoring application designed to detect and alert on unsafe or harmful interactions, especially to protect children from online abuse.
-It leverages NLP and machine learning to assess the severity of conversations and integrates OCR to extract text from images.
+It leverages NLP and a fine-tuned BERT model to assess the severity of conversations and broadcasts alerts for high-risk behavior.

 ---